isomerpages/mlaw-psy/pages/Apply for Appointment.md

 </li>
 <li>
 <p>In particular, please note that if you file your application after 28
-February 2026 and do not fall within any of the three transitional scenarios above, you will not be able to provide expert evidence in Court until your application is approved.</p>
+February 2026 and do not fall within any of the transitional scenarios above, you will not be able to provide expert evidence in Court until your application is approved.</p>
 </li>